-We're currently working with Manchester Central Foodbank on a six month creative project designed to give foodbank users a steer in their own narratives of poverty, challenging traditional media portrayals of who foodbank users are.
+We've been working with Manchester Central Foodbank since January 2020 on a large-scale creative co-production project designed to give foodbank users a steer in their own narratives of poverty, challenging traditional media portrayals of who foodbank users are.